DeimDevel/exchange/README.md

 # Currency exchange
-The code is written in romanian to follow test requirements.
+The code is written partially in romanian to follow test requirements.

 Prerequisites: Docker compose v1.xx